Today's Articles

 Adoption

 White Swedish families have been adopting children from Ethiopia since 1969.
 Between 1969 and 2005, 1,015 Ethiopian children found new parents in Sweden.
-The interest in adopting children from Africa has been increasing, with increases in the number of children adopted from South AfricaKenya, Nigeria, and Madagascar.
+The interest in adopting children from Africa has been increasing, with the number of children adopted from South AfricaKenya, Nigeria, and Madagascar.
 News anchor Katarina Sandström, TV comedian Marika Carlsson, and restaurateur and celebrity chef Marcus Samuelsson are three well-known Swedes adopted from Ethiopia.
 Television sports journalist David Fjäll is another well-known Swedish person adopted from Africa.

 Reference: